Mohamed24Awwad/Scaling_Cloud_Native_Apps_KEDA/README.md

 ## Labs Overview

-Below is a short summary of the three labs included in this repository.
+Below is a summary of the three labs included in this repository.
 Each lab folder has a README with step-by-step instructions.

 | Lab | Title | Key focus |
 |-----|-------|-----------|